 Forgoing the junky, chintzy look of most video docs, "loudQUIETloud" instead opts for clean, warm tones and crisp sound, giving the concert sequences a vibrant energy.
 (The title loudQUIETloud refers to the band's song style, which sometimes builds from murmurs to a sudden explosion.)
 Offstage, the film gets into the personal sides of the performers.
-The directors' verite, flyon-the-wall approach steals many potent, revealing moments.
+The directors' verite, fly-on-the-wall approach steals many potent, revealing moments.

 Unlike Metallica: Some Kind of Monster (2004), however, the unique dynamic here is that these band members do not speak to each other much.
 The flavor of the day is conflict avoidance and awkward silences.
 Lead singer Black Francis, a.k.a.
 Frank Black, a.k.a Charles Thompson, now has kids and has apparently sealed his early 90s rift with bassist/vocalist Kim Deal.
-He sheepishly tells a reporter about some new songs he's written, hoping that maybe the band will bring up recording again.
-Deal has just checked out of rehab and insists that this tour be completely sober.
-She also insists on bringing her twin sister, Kelley Deal (a sometime member of The Breeders) for support.
-Guitarist Joey Santiago also has kids, and is working on the score for a documentary (the forthcoming Radiant City).
-Drummer David Lovering loses his father during the tour and resorts to popping Valium.
-During one show, he continues slapping the skins after the song has finished.
+He sheepishly tells a reporter about some new of Hollywood (Kino Box Set)

+- The Lake House

+- The Notorious Bettie Page

+- Phantom

 - Russian Dolls

 - Three Times

 - More

-Features
+Features-